Updated October 2019

-“Unlike warfarin, which has been the standard blood thinner for over half a century, edoxaban is one of the approved new agents to treat patients who either had a clot or are at risk for having a clot,” explained Dr. Christian T. Ruff, an associate physician in the Cardiovascular Division at Brigham and Women’s Hospital in Boston, MA.
+“Unlike warfarin, which has been the standard anticoagulant for over half a century, edoxaban is one of the DOACs used to treat patients who either had a clot or are at risk for having a clot,” explained Dr. Christian T. Ruff, an associate physician in the Cardiovascular Division at Brigham and Women’s Hospital in Boston, MA.

 How does it work?

-What is unique about edoxaban?
+What’s unique about edoxaban?

 Edoxaban is a medication that is taken once daily.
-For patients who have trouble taking their medication or who just prefer to only take medication once a day, this can be a major benefit.
+For patients who have trouble taking their medication, or who just prefer to only take medication once a day, this can be a major benefit.